HOGENT-MLOps/mlops-labs/assignments/04-kubernetes.md

   - Also show these from the command line (using `kubectl`)
 - Show that all applications from this assignment are running on the cluster.
   - Show the resources for each application using the dashboard or the command line.
-  - Open each application in a web browser and show that it works.
+  - If possible, open the application in a web browser and show it works.
 - Show that you can scale up and down the number of replicas of an application.
 - Show that you can add, remove or change labels and selectors.
 - Show that you can manipulate Kubernetes resources using labels and selectors.